ssasso/my-k8s/README.md

 # my-k8s
-My K8S Clustering on VMWare
+My K8S Cluster on VMWare

 * VM deployed from a template using Terraform
 * Cluster deployed via KubeSpray